ahenoch/Masterthesis/README.md

 # Masterthesis

-This masterthesis was written as part of the Bioinformatik (M. Sc.) program at the Friedrich-Schiller-Universität Jena.
-The project was supervised by Prof. Dr. Manja Marz and Kevin Lamkiewicz.
+This thesis was written as part of the Bioinformatik (M. Sc.) program at the Friedrich-Schiller-Universität Jena.
+The whole project was supervised by Prof. Dr. Manja Marz and Kevin Lamkiewicz.

-## Introduction
+## Abstract

+Reoccurring local outbreaks of new, highly pathogenic strains of the \gls{IAV}, picture a unnoticed but still persisting major danger to the whole human population, that reached global extend with millions of deaths several times in the past.
+Due to the lack of a real cure, resort to vaccines producing varying levels of immunization with yearly expiration is inevitable.
+For better preparation on possible future pandemics, enlarging the knowledge of the \gls{IAV} is crucial.
+High evolution-rates by more drastic mutation mechanisms of the \gls{IAV}, with an aged classification containing little insight, complicate accurate novel research though.
+This thesis, thus, serves the elaboration of a pipeline usable on all existing and subsequently sequenced genomes of \gls{IAV}, to not only renew the classification but also keep it up-to-date.
+Instead of being alignment based, this method utilizes the better scalablity of $k$-mer frequency vectors in a novel hybrid clustering approach, connecting hierarchical with density-based clustering.
+Most appropriate parameters were thoroughly tested and selected by different validation techniques.
+For best preservation of the high amount of information included in the vectors used in the clustering, different tools were tested for the best representation in a clusterable dimension.
+Thereby, a workflow combining a careful selected vector clustering method with appropriate parameters, posterior to a dimension reduction, preserving a high amount of information, was proposed.

 ## Repository